yongcongwang/note/docs/Tools/vim_without_plugins.md

-# How to do 90% of what plugins do with just vim
+# How to Do 90% of What Plugins Do with Just Vim

 Vim plugins can buy us a lot of functionality, but they also add a lot of burden in the form of dependency complexity.
 Origin vim has the ability to implement many features that plugins do, for example: